 All weapons and shields must be checked by a person designated by the event organizers before they can be used at an event.
-We check weapons in accordance with the guidelines set by Profound Decisions, with exception to thrust-safe polearms which we do not permit.
+We check weapons in accordance with the guidelines set by Profound Decisions with exception to thrust-safety, as we do not permit thrusting with any weapon.
 Please be aware that we do not allow 'boffer' weapons to be used at any of our events.